About unique product identifiers

 *The check digit is a digit within the GTIN that can be used as a mathematical check to make sure the product identifier is accurate.
 You can validate your product identifier and check digit at GS1.

-When there is no unique product identifier for an item, provide this information explicitly in your feed by specifying the ‘identifier exists’ attribute for that item.
-When an identifier exists for the item but you do not have it, it is important to add the correct identifier to your feed rather than using the ‘identifier exists’ attribute.
+In rare cases where a brand name product has no unique product identifier (e.g., replacement parts), provide this information explicitly in your feed by specifying the ‘identifier exists’ attribute for that item with a value of 'FALSE'.
+If an identifier exists for the item but you don't have it, it's important to add the correct identifier to your feed instead of using the ‘identifier exists’ attribute.
+Learn how to find your product's identifiers.

 Frequently Asked Questions